 Eating Disorder behaviors such as bingeing, purging and starvation serve a purpose for the affected individual.
 Process Addictions do, too.
-This is because such behaviors create positivity in the brain’s reward center; therefore, the disorder is more about getting the “high,” and exerting control, than the desire to be thin.
+This is because process addictions such as these create positivity in the brain’s reward center; therefore, the disorder is more about getting the “high,” and exerting control, than the desire to be thin.

 Parallels between Process Addictions and Eating Disorders

 These activities are a normal part of most people’s lives but become a problem, an addiction, when certain conditions prevail.
 These include participating in the activity with the intention of avoiding painful feelings and chasing the high associated with the activity.
 It also includes being enslaved or obsessed with the behavior to the point that the activity becomes unmanageable and destructive.

 Eating disorders, substance abuse and process addictions have more similarities than differences.
 They all provide the illusion of control over that which is uncontrollable, then ultimately engaging in things they never imagined doing.
 Women have been arrested for stealing food, mothers have left children unattended to go binge and purge or people spend money on large amounts of food that was intended to pay bills.

 Although process addictions and eating disorders appear so disparate on the surface, they share many issues in common, such as the following parallels:

 - Sex Addiction, Binge Eating and Bulimia:

 - Unable to focus because urges are so high

 - Guilty for doing something that feels disgusting

 - Viewing the self as “deficient and undesirable”